 - Skill Level

-When Skis are released from the Ski Bindings they, of course, run the risk of sliding down the slope, increasing in speed and possibly hitting other skiers.
-To minimize this risk, Ski Bindings have Ski brakes.
-Ski brakes are levers which flip down the moment a Ski Binding is released.
-In this way, the arms of the Ski brakes dig into the Snow Ski Surface causing the Ski to stop gliding.
+When Skis are released from the bindings they, of course, run the risk of sliding down the slope, increasing in speed and possibly hitting other skiers.
+To minimize this risk, the bindings have ski brakes.
+Brakes are levers which flip down the moment a binding is released.
+In this way, the arms of the brakes dig into the Ski Surface causing the Ski to stop gliding.

-The Ski Bindings need to stay firmly attached to the Ski even when the Ski bends.
-If the Ski Bindings did not give any lengthways flexibility, then the Ski Bindings would jam if the Skis were bent.
-To prevent this, Ski Bindings provide adjustable forward pressure.
-This makes sure that heel piece is pressed forward against the Ski Boot.
+The bindings need to stay firmly attached to the Ski even when the Ski bends.
+If they did not give any lengthways flexibility, then they would jam if the skis were bent.
+To prevent this, bindings provide adjustable forward pressure.
+This makes sure that heel piece is pressed forward against the Boot.

 Nowadays, almost all Ski Bindings are lifted from the ski top surface.
 Modern Ski Bindings use connected structures with plates running between the toe and heel piece.
 This lifts the boot up from the ski surface.
 Having Lifted Bindings allows for easier carved turns as the Ski Boot is less likely to skid the Snow.